KSIUJ/gutenberg/docs/src/admin/setup.md

     - Debian/Ubuntu: `sudo apt install imagemagick unoconv ghostscript bubblewrap pdftk`
     - Arch Linux: `sudo pacman -S imagemagick unoconv ghostscript bubblewrap pdftk`
 - Gutenberg uses `uv` as the Python project manager.
-  See https://docs.astral.sh/uv/getting-started/installation/ for install instructions.
+  See https://docs.astral.sh/uv/getting-started/installation/ for installation instructions.
 - You will also need to have `yarn` or `npm` to build the web interface.

 ## Setting up the app